 - One of the biggest benefits is full tuition coverage at in-state universities.

-When Travis Beagle began college at Ferris State University in 2008, he was faced with student loans and classes that didn't interest him.
-With a childhood dream of joining the military, he made the decision to leave school and serve seven years of active duty in the U.S. Army.
+Travis Beagle had a childhood dream of joining the military.
+And so in 2008, he decided to leave Ferris State University and serve seven years of active duty in the U.S. Army.

-Upon leaving the military, Travis had a newfound passion in aviation maintenance and enrolled in an aviation maintenance program.
+His time in the military led to a newfound passion for aviation maintenance, and once he left the Army, he enrolled in an aviation maintenance program.
 The best part?
-The Post-9/11 GI Bill meant he didn't need to apply for student loans or even worry about the cost of books.
+The Post-9/11 GI Bill meant Travis didn't need to apply for student loans or even worry about the cost of books.

-The Post-9/11 GI Bill covered Travis' tuition in full, provided a stipend for course materials, and paid out a housing allowance — a monthly stipend for housing fixed to a state's cost of living.
-As part of the military discharge process, Travis had to complete classes on the GI Bill, which covered the differences between the Post-9/11 GI Bill and the Montgomery GI Bill (MGIB).
+The Post-9/11 GI Bill covered his tuition in full and provided a stipend for course materials.
+It also paid out a housing allowance — a monthly stipend fixed to a state's cost of living.
+As part of the military discharge process, Travis had to complete classes on the GI Bill, which covered the differences between the Post-9/11 GI Bill and the Montgomery GI Bill.